 All lands that are used for commercial purposes shall be placed in an appropriate commercial zone in the implementing Zoning By-law.
 All other uses shall be placed in appropriate zones.
-The zoning for individual sites may not allow for the full range of permitted uses or the maximum densities and height specified under the Downtown Core Sub-Area.
+The zoning for individual sites may not allow for the full range of permitted uses or the maximum densities and height specified under the Acton Downtown Core Sub-Area and the Historic Main Street Area.
 The zoning by-law shall also limit the location of adult specialty stores to:

-- a) lands with frontage or flankage on Main Street between Church Street and Cross Street in the Community of Georgetown; - b) lands with frontage or flankage on Mill Street generally between Main Street and John Street in the Community of Acton; and, - c) lands with frontage or flankage on Main Street between Church Street and Knox Street and St. Alban's Drive in the Community of Acton. - D2.5.1.5 Downtown Complementary Sub-Area - D2.5.1.5.1 The Vision for the Downtown Complementary Sub-Area scale, commercial and residential uses that can utilize existing house form buildings to maintain the character of the area and be complementary to the mixed-use, pedestrian oriented focus of the Downtowns.
+- a) lands with frontage or flankage on Main Street between Church Street and Cross Street in the Community of Georgetown; - b) lands with frontage or flankage on Mill Street generally between Main Street and John Street in the Community of Acton; and, - c) lands with frontage or flankage on Main Street between Church Street and Knox Street and St. Alban's Drive in the Community of Acton.

+D2.5.1.5 Downtown Acton Complementary Sub-Area

+D2.5.1.5.1 The Vision for the Downtown Complementary Sub-Area

+It is the intent of this Plan that the Acton Downtown Complementary Sub-Area functions as a transitional area between the lands within the Acton Downtown Core Sub-Area and established and stable residential neighbourhoods.
+The intent of this designation is to accommodate small-scale, commercial and residential uses that can utilize existing house form buildings to maintain the character of the area and be complementary to the mixed-use, pedestrian oriented focus of the Downtowns.
 Shopping centres, automotive commercial uses, and commercial uses requiring extensive sites and/or outdoor storage are not permitted within this designation.

-It is the intent of this Plan that the Downtown Complementary Sub-Area functions as a transitional area between the lands within the Downtown Core Sub-Area and established and stable residential neighbourhoods.
-The intent of this designation is to accommodate small-

-Permitted uses in the Downtown Complementary Sub-Area designation are limited to:
+Permitted uses in the Acton Downtown Complementary Sub-Area designation are limited to: